EdwardBetts/wikichen.is/_posts/telling/2014-03-13-zen-and-the-art-of-motorcycle-maintenance.md

 > Technology is blamed for a lot of this loneliness, since the loneliness is certainly associated with the newer technological devices - TV, jets, freeways and so on - but I hope it's been made plain that the real evil isn't the objects of technology but the tendency of technology to isolate people into lonely attitudes of objectivity.
 It's the objectivity, the dualistic way of looking at things underlying technology, that produces evil.

-In the years since the media and most of everyone I know have been lampooning our own relationships with technology I have never encountered a passage that captures the essence of what really is wrong at heart, and this was an observation made decades ago.
+In the years since the media and most of everyone I know have been lampooning our own relationships with technology I have never encountered a passage that captures so perfectly the essence of who's actually responsible for our predicament, and this was an observation made decades ago, before even cell phones or laptops or the Internet came into the picture.
 Technology, for better or worse, has always had the capacity to affect us into different modes of being, and it's coming to light that loneliness seems to be in consequence the most prevalent form.

 - - -

 Read this book.
 Forget how utterly polarizing the reviews are, and make sure to trudge through even the most pedantic parts of Pirsig's work, because this is a literary adventure I wish I embarked on years ago, one from which I believe that everyone at any stage of their life can derive tremendous personal insight.
 My takeaways here will most likely share little resemblance to yours, and that, I think, is ultimately the most brilliant aspect of this journey of journeys---it's a book that will make you think and appreciate and revel like no other.

-And hopefully when you finish the book you'll come to realize the impact of this quote like I did:
+And hopefully when you finish the book you'll walk away with some personal understanding of this quote:

 > The real cycle you're working on is a cycle called yourself.